containrrr/watchtower/docs/arguments.md

 ```

 ## HTTP API Mode
-Runs Watchtower in HTTP API mode, so that image updates must to be triggered by a request.
+Runs Watchtower in HTTP API mode, only allowing image updates to be triggered by an HTTP request.

 ```
             Argument: --http-api